 The Sub-Fund is actively managed.
-The benchmark index of the Sub-Fund is the MSCI AC World Daily TR Net USD.
-It is used for the calculation of the performance fee (payable to the Investment Manager) and for performance comparison purposes.
+The index MSCI AC World Daily TR Net USD is only used for the calculation of the performance fee (payable to the Investment Manager) and for performance comparison purposes.
 The Sub-Fund does not track the index and can deviate significantly or entirely from the index.
+The index MSCI AC World Daily TR Net USD does not consider ESG criteria in its methodology.